Lenora Newsome, P.D. | President | Smackover

 Debbie Mack, P.D. | Past President | Bentonville

-Governor Asa Hutchinson appointed Debbie Mack to the Arkansas State Board of Pharmacy in May, 2016 Debbie received her Bachelor of Science Degree in Pharmacy from The University of Texas at Austin College of Pharmacy.
-She holds an active pharmacist license in both Texas and Arkansa
+Governor Asa Hutchinson appointed Debbie Mack to the Arkansas State Board of Pharmacy in May 2016.
+Debbie received her Bachelor of Science Degree in Pharmacy from The University of Texas at Austin College of Pharmacy.
+She holds an active pharmacist license in both Texas and Arkansas.

 Debbie served as a community pharmacist in Texas for her family-owned independent pharmacy.
 In 1988, she joined Walmart Pharmacy as a staff pharmacist and served in multiple areas of pharmacy operations including Pharmacy Manager, District Manager, Operations Coordinator, Regional Manager, and Divisional Manager.
-In Debbie’s current role as the Senior Director, Practice Compliance, she ensures corporate compliance with regulatory requirements and state legislative changes for Walmart Pharmacy in 17 states, including Arkansas.
+During her 31 years with Walmart she became proficient with the constant changes in community pharmacy related to compliance, licensing, and regulations.
+In Debbie’s most recent position at Walmart as a Sr Director of Pharmacy Practice Compliance she oversaw pharmacy regulatory compliance for both pharmacies and pharmacy warehouse locations in 17 States, about 1800 stores.
+In this role she collaborated with and supported legislators, worked with internal government affairs, industry lobbyists, and senior leadership to champion key legislative strategies and initiatives.
 In 2015, Walmart honored Debbie with the Buzz Cruickshank Leadership Award for setting the example in leadership for Walmart Health and Wellness.

-In addition to serving on the Arkansas State Board of Pharmacy, Debbie is currently the President-Elect of the Texas Federation of Chain Drug Stores.
-This role allows her a seat on the Texas Pharmacy Congress and the Texas Pharmacy Summit.
-Debbie is an active member of the Arkansas Pharmacists Association and serves on the Professional Affairs & Ethical Practices Committee.
+Through her leadership as a current member and Past President of the AR State board of Pharmacy Debbie has had the opportunity to impact the changing world of pharmacy.
+She has served on three different NABP task forces and has attended both District and National NABP meetings each year since 2006.
+In addition to serving on the Arkansas State Board of Pharmacy, Debbie is an active member of the Arkansas Pharmacists Association and serves on the Professional Affairs & Ethical Practices Committee.
+She is a past President of the Texas Federation of Chain Drug Stores and continues today as an Emeritus member.
 Debbie is a member of the American Society for Pharmacy Law and serves on the education committee.
-In addition, Debbie has professional memberships in the Texas Pharmacy Association, the American Pharmacists Association, and the National Association of Boards of Pharmacy (NABP).
-Debbie served on the NABP steering committee for community pharmacy accreditation.
+In addition, Debbie has professional memberships in the Texas Pharmacy Association and the National Association of Boards of Pharmacy (NABP).

 Debbie maintains her certification in Healthcare Compliance and is a Certified Compliance and Ethics Professional.

-Debbie and her husband, Gary, have two sons, Cody and Wesley, and three grandchildren.
+Debbie and her husband, Gary, have two sons, Cody and Wesley, and five grandchildren.

 Lynn Crouse, Pharm.D. | Board Member | Lake Village